Where are they now? - Trevor Horn

 Micalizza (worked with Eros Ramazzotti, Max

-line-up does vary on some tour legs.
+tour legs.
 The band tours

-regularly, including Europe, and North and
+regularly, including Europe, and North and South America in 2023.

-South America in 2023.
-They played 10 Brazilian dates in May
+They played 10 Brazilian dates in May 2023, 6 European dates

-2023, 6 European dates across Jul-Sep 2023 (9 Sep, Norway, sold
+across Jul-Sep 2023 (9 Sep, Norway, sold out), and 10 US dates in

-out), and 10 US dates in Sep.
-Nov and Dec 2023 sees 3 dates in
+Sep.
+Nov and Dec 2023 saw 3 dates in Germany, 1 in China and 9 in

-Biase, Caviglia, Steve Walters (worked with
+Horn, with Steve Walters (worked with George

-again be on bass.
+Michael) on bass.

 The band played Europe and then North America in 2022.
 The 21 May

-2022 set was all Dire Straits material: [SPOILERS—highlight to
+2022 set was all Dire Straits material: "Once Upon a Time in the

-Upon a Time in the West", "Expresso Love", "Walk of Life",
+West", "Expresso Love", "Walk of Life", "Setting Me Up", "Private

-"Romeo and Juliet", "Down to the Waterline", "The Bug", "Your
+the Waterline", "The Bug", "Your Latest Trick", "Telegraph Road",

-of Swing", "Solid Rock", "Money for Nothing", "So Far Away".
+"Brothers in Arms", "Sultans of Swing", "Solid Rock", "Money for

-previous night.
-North American dates in Aug/Sep 2022 included "Owner of a Lonely Heart".
+in Aug/Sep 2022 included "Owner of a Lonely Heart", which I think

 Musicals & soundtracks